merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 {:.notice}
-The post [Accessing and including NCBI genomes in 'omics analyses in anvi'o]({% post_url anvio/2019-03-14-ncbi-genome-download-magic %}) explains how to download sets of genomes you are interested in from the NCBI and turn them into anvi'o {% include ARTIFACT name="contigs-db" text="contigs databases" %}.
+The post [Accessing and including NCBI genomes in 'omics analyses in anvi'o]({% post_url anvio/2019-03-14-ncbi-genome-download-magic %}) explains how to download sets of genomes you are interested in from the NCBI and turn them into anvi'o contigs databases.

-There also are two files in the `additional-files/pangenomics` directory to describe how to access to the external genomes:
+There also are two files in the `additional-files/pangenomics` directory to describe how to access to the {% include ARTIFACT name="external-genomes" %}:

 |name|contigs_db_path|
 |:--|:--|